joshpayette/remnant2-toolkit/CODE_OF_CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## Foreign Language Policy

+This community is primarily English-speaking.
+While we welcome and encourage people from all over the world to participate, we ask that all communication be in English.
+This includes build names and build descriptions.
+This is to ensure that all members of the community can understand and participate in discussions and activities, and to ensure that moderation is effective.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of